datomatic/laravel-enum-collections/README.md

 ## Set up

 Before you can use this package you must setup the eloquent Model.
-Compatible with `PureEnum`, `BackedEnum` and [`datomatic/laravel-enum-helper`](https://github.com/datomatic/laravel-enum-helper) package.

 ### 1. Database Migration
 ```php